arjunr6/Male_baldness_type_detection/README.md

 # Male_baldness_type_detection
-This project focuses on classifying male baldness stages using integrated AI models, including YOLOv8 and a Sequential CNN.
-The objective is to improve early detection and accurate classification of male baldness to aid in better treatment decisions.
-The YOLOv8 model is used for detecting regions of interest, while the Sequential CNN model classifies the stages of baldness based on the Hamilton-Norwood scale.
+This project classifies male baldness stages 3 to 7 using YOLOv8 and Sequential CNN models, based on the Hamilton-Norwood scale.
+Due to limited data, stages 1 and 2 were excluded.
+The results show that the YOLOv8 model outperforms the Sequential CNN in accuracy and overall performance.